cjacker/opensource-toolchain-bouffalo-lab/README.md

 - [bflb-iot-tool](https://pypi.org/project/bflb-iot-tool/) : Official CLI programming tool which can support most options in BLDevCube 'IOT' page.
 - [blisp](https://github.com/pine64/blisp) : Simple BL60x/70x programming tool development by Pine64 community.

+There are too many programming tools, it may be a little bit confusing.
+I am also confusing at first.

+Usually, it's not neccesary for you to figure out the differences between all this programming tools and to decide which one you should use, just use bl_mcu_sdk and 'make flash' directly.

 **NOTE:**

+**You can ignore this note**

 After `BLFlashCommand` commited into official bl_mcu_sdk repo and with the commit [[update][board] enable fw header for new flash tool ](https://github.com/bouffalolab/bl_mcu_sdk/commit/e70e482d2129411f34208d1184b4710074c67777):